KiritohubF/KiritohubF/RickRocket-Ses-Bitket-proREADME.md

                             end
                         end
                     end
-                    if _G.AutoFarmBone and StartMagnetBoneMon then
+                    if _G.AutoFarmBone and BringBones then
                         if (v.Name == "Reborn Skeleton" or v.Name == "Living Zombie" or v.Name == "Demonic Soul" or v.Name == "Posessed Mummy") and (v.HumanoidRootPart.Position - PosMonBone.Position).Magnitude <= _G.BringMode and v:FindFirstChild("Humanoid") and v:FindFirstChild("HumanoidRootPart") and v.Humanoid.Health > 0 then
                             v.HumanoidRootPart.Size = Vector3.new(50,50,50)
                             v.Humanoid:ChangeState(14)